Bacon Wrapped Dates Recipe

 - Remove the rendered bacon fat.

-- Add the dates back into the pan and pour the bourbon caramel back in.
+- Add the dates to the pan and pour the bourbon caramel back in.

 - Bake in the oven at 325° for 15-17 minutes.